tomrobin-teschner/pyOSC/README.md

+For a detailed explanation of how this framework works, please see my write-up at [cfd.university](https://cfd.university/blog/how-to-determine-the-best-stopping-criterion-for-cfd-simulations/)

 ## Introduction

 pyCFD-OSC (Python Computational Fluid Dynamics - Optimal Stopping Criterion) is a package to post-process an existing simulation to extract the best stopping criterion.
 It minimises the number of iterations that need to be run to achieve a desired accuracy, and provides output that can be used in the CFD set up.